-5 Tips for Sharing Your Gluten-Free Kitchen with Gluten Eaters
+5 Tips for Sharing Your Gluten-Free Kitchen

 When you have celiac disease, having a clean gluten-free area to prepare your meals is a must.
 Even the smallest gluten crumb or slightest residue of wheat flour on a kitchen counter can make people with celiac disease sick for days (not that we need to remind you).
 A completely gluten-free kitchen makes it easiest to stay safe, of course, but it may not be practical when you live with family or roommates.